XenyxNZ/Arma-3-Performance-Guide/Guide.md

 	* On the left side of the newly opened window, click the "Betas" tab.
 	* Click the drop-down list in the top right corner of the Betas tab, then select "profiling - Performance Profiling Build".
 	* Steam will now perform a quick update, switching you over to the profiling build.
-	<small>To revert back off of the profiling build follow these same steps, instead selecting "None" in the drop-down list.</small>
+	To revert back off of the profiling build follow these same steps, instead selecting "None" in the drop-down list.

 * **Manually replacing the game executables:**
-	<small>This method can also be used for reverting to previous profiling builds if bugs are occurring on the latest one.</small>
+	This method can also be used for reverting to previous profiling builds if bugs are occurring on the latest one.
 	* Visit the Bohemia forum thread found [here](https://forums.bohemia.net/forums/topic/160288-arma-3-stable-server-218-profiling-performance-binary-feedback/), then follow the steps to download and replace the game executables.

 # Graphical Settings